mdb/mdb.github.io/content/blog/2022-07-14-demystifying-terraform-provider-development.md

 }
 ```

-When invoked against a configuration (i.e. a collection of resources specified in `*.tf` files like the example above) via the `terraform plan` and/or `terraform apply` CLI commands, Terraform builds a [dependency graph of resource relationships](https://www.terraform.io/internals/graph) and resource attributes and analyzes...
+When invoked against a configuration (i.e. a collection of resources specified as HCL in `*.tf` files like the example above) via the `terraform plan` and/or `terraform apply` CLI commands, Terraform builds a [dependency graph](https://www.terraform.io/internals/graph) of resource attributes and relationships and analyzes...

 1. What has been specified in the `*.tf` files?
-1. How does that compare to what has been captured in [Terraform state](https://www.terraform.io/language/state)?
+1. How does that compare to what's been captured in [Terraform state](https://www.terraform.io/language/state)?
 1. How does all that compare to what may or may not actually exist, as reported by the resources' corresponding APIs?

 Based on its analysis, Terraform decides the order in which it must invoke the necessary CRUD actions ("create," "read," "update," or "destroy") against the resources' APIs in order to produce the desired state, as specified in HCL configuration in `*.tf` files.
 I often refer to this logic as the "Terraform lifecycle algorithm," though I may have made up that terminology; I don't know if the Terraform maintainers would view it as appropriate, though I find it helpful.

 ### Terraform providers

 In Terraform parlance, _resources_ (such as an individual DNS record) are associated with _providers_ (such as DNSSimple or AWS Route 53).
-When declaring a resource in a `.tf` HCL file, the provider name appears as the `${provider name}_` prefix.
+When declaring a resource in HCL in a `.tf` file, the provider name appears as the `${provider name}_` prefix.
 In the following example, Grafana is the provider associated with a folder resource:

 ```hcl
 resource "grafana_folder" "foo" {